-Life is difficult and life is hard.
-It is usually during the most difficult times when the pressure is on that we begin to fail those around us.
-In addition, treating people with honour & respect does not always come naturally and very seldom for the person who had years of practice dishonouring and disregarding others instead.
+However, life is difficult and life is hard.
+It is usually during the most difficult times when the pressure is on that we struggle the most with this and begin to fail those around us.

 One way to deal with this issue is to practice the flowing of God’s love through us.
-When we do, honouring people becomes a habit and a joy instead of it being a burden or something that seems like a pipe dream.
-However, if you really feel you are unable to endure tough times and struggle to align your conduct with God’s love, the principle of doing whatever you do as if unto the Lord will help you change, grow and ultimately succeed in this area.
+However, if you still feel you are unable to endure tough times and control the flesh, the principle of doing whatever you do as if unto the Lord will help you change, grow and ultimately succeed in this area.

 Colossians 3:23 says, “Whatever may be your task, work at it heartily (from the soul), as [something done] for the Lord and not for men.”

-Together with a whole range of natural supplements, our chosen method required a dose of Alpha Lipoic Acid and Dimercaptosuccinic Acid administered in the following way: three days a week, one capsule to be taken every three to four hours with a minimum of eight capsules within a twenty four hour period.
+Together with a whole range of natural supplements, it seemed that Alpha Lipoic Acid and Dimercaptosuccinic Acid would be the safest treatment, administered in the following way: three days a week, one capsule to be taken every three to four hours with a minimum of eight capsules within a twenty four hour period.
 This meant medicating three very young kids at nine o’clock in the evening, one o’clock in the morning, and then at five o’clock in the morning again.
 The medication is time sensitive and has to be administered on the clock within a ten to fifteen minute window.
 If you take longer than the allotted time, it is advised to end that week’s medication until the next week’s cycle starts again.
-I was practically a single parent, and I found myself administering the medication to my children without any help.

 The worst part of it all was that this went on for more than a year.
 You see, to detoxify heavy metals safely, you cannot use too strong a chelating agent, as this could cause an excessive amount of toxins to become available in the blood with some serious side-effects.
 So you’ve got to take your time, chelating bit by bit, working at it consistently for as long as it is necessary.

 I did not react to this routine very well.
 My character was tested and challenged like never before and I often found myself treating my kids with disrespect.
-Sometimes I would get emotionally aggressive with a child just in order to get him or her to become fully awake, so I can get them to drink their medication.
+Sometimes I would get really upset with a child just in order to get them to become fully awake, so I could get them to drink their medication.
 If I got up an hour later to take a child to the loo and the bed was already wet, I would show my disapproval in a very irritated tone of voice.

 Shifting Your Focus